bodgergely/spdlog-python/README.md

 https://kjellkod.wordpress.com/2015/06/30/the-worlds-fastest-logger-vs-g3log/

-Try running [tests/spdlog_vs_logging.py](https://github.com/bodgergely/pyspdlog/blob/master/tests/test_spdlog.py) and see what results you get on your system.
+Try running [tests/spdlog_vs_logging.py](https://github.com/bodgergely/spdlog-python/blob/master/tests/test_spdlog.py) and see what results you get on your system.

-pyspdlog vs logging (standard lib)
+spdlog-python vs logging (standard lib)
 --------------------------------------------------
 How many microseconds it takes on average to complete a log function (info(), debug() etc) using a FileLogger.
 On reasonable sized log messages spdlog takes **4% (async mode enabled)** and **6% (sync mode)** of the time it would take to complete using the standard logging module.